Spirals-Team/correctness-attraction-experiments/README.md

 ./src/script/install.sh
 ```

-It will install everything you will need, and install all dependencies to run experiments (nearly 7 minutes).
+It will install everything you will need to run experiments (nearly 7 minutes).

 In order to try, run :